 Have A Simple Design

 Square and rectangular designs are the most affordable, as they’re the easiest to build.
 It’s recommended that you choose one of these and avoid any complex shapes.
-The more complex the design, the more labor hours are needed to complete it.
+The more complex the design, the more labour hours are needed to complete it.

-Home Extension ideas – Keep To Your Plan
+Home Extension ideas – Keep to Your Plan

 That isn’t the only way that changing your mind can affect the cost.
 Supplies and materials may already have been bought.
 If you choose an alternative path, then you’ll have to buy more.
 In some cases, you can return the supplies you haven’t used for a discount on the newer materials.